 The Evening Muse, Charlotte NC

-This blog is dedicated to sharing my thoughts and photos pertaining to performances at The Evening Muse in Charlotte, NC.
+This blog is dedicated to sharing my thoughts about and photos of performances at The Evening Muse in Charlotte, NC.
 The Evening Muse is a special place which affords singer/songwriters the opportunity to showcase their talents in a warm and friendly environment.
 It's a place where undiscovered future "stars" can be seen. www.theeveningmuse.com

 My Photo